github/docs/content/github/using-git/caching-your-github-credentials-in-git.md

   - /firewalls-and-proxies/
   - /articles/caching-your-github-password-in-git
   - /github/using-git/caching-your-github-password-in-git
-intro: 'If you''re [cloning {{ site.data.variables.product.product_name }} repositories using HTTPS](/github/using-git/which-remote-url-should-i-use), you can use a credential helper to tell Git to remember your credentials.'
+intro: 'If you''re [cloning {% data variables.product.product_name %} repositories using HTTPS](/github/using-git/which-remote-url-should-i-use), you can use a credential helper to tell Git to remember your credentials.'
 versions:
   free-pro-team: '*'
   enterprise-server: '*'
 ---

-If you clone {{ site.data.variables.product.product_name }} repositories using SSH, then you authenticate using an SSH key instead of using other credentials.
+If you clone {% data variables.product.product_name %} repositories using SSH, then you authenticate using an SSH key instead of using other credentials.
 For information about setting up an SSH connection, see "[Generating an SSH Key](/articles/generating-an-ssh-key)."

 {% mac %}